evra/qrcode-badge/README.md

 Demo: https://evra.github.io/qrcode-badge/

+**The apps doesn't send any data to a remote server.
+All data remains in your browser.**

 ## Features
 A web application for generating QR codes and placing them in printable PDFs with configurable layouts.
 Built with React, TypeScript, and Material-UI.This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.